 - Gifting your primary residence can also be done with more favorable tax rules.

 - Life insurance policies can be housed in an irrevocable trust.
 This removes the proceeds from your estate.

-> Do you still have questions about the benefits of an irrevocable trust?
-Schedule a consultation with an experienced attorney by contacting LaCava Law Firm now.
+Do you still have questions about the benefits of an irrevocable trust?
+Schedule a consultation with an experienced attorney by contacting LaCava Law Firm, LLC today.

-> Peace of mind and savings on taxes are the clear advantages of irrevocable trusts.
+Peace of mind and savings on taxes are the clear advantages of irrevocable trusts.
 But what about the disadvantages?
 Entering into an irrevocable trust essentially takes control of your assets out of your hands.
 However, there are a few other aspects that count as disadvantages, including:

 - An irrevocable trust becomes a separate taxable entity, meaning a trust can be taxed for earned income, and the trustee has to pay taxes out of the trust.

 - Trusts are eligible for the gift tax exemption, but only to a certain point.
 Gifts beyond a certain value can still be taxed.

 - The income tax rates on a trust are generally higher than the income tax on an individual.

 Get additional details about how to start creating an irrevocable trust by scheduling a consultation with the team at LaCava Law Firm, LLC in St. Charles, IL.
 Estate planning attorney Michael LaCava will work to protect your assets and develop the irrevocable trust that suits your wishes and the way you want your assets distributed.
 Contact Michael by calling (630) 444-7504 or use our contact form to make arrangements for your estate with an irrevocable trust today.